secureblue/secureblue.dev/content/FAQ.md

 ### [Why doesn't DRM content (spotify, netflix etc.) work in Trivalent?](#trivalent-protected-content)
 {: #trivalent-protected-content}

 DRM-protected content is available in trivalent, however it is disabled by default.
-Visit `chrome://settings/content/protectedContent` and select "Sites can play protected content"
+Visit `chrome://settings/content/protectedContent` and select "Sites can play protected content".

 ### [How do I enable kernel modules?](#enable-kernel-modules)
 {: #enable-kernel-modules}